A detailed itinerary for a Perth to Exmouth road trip in Western Australia.

 Francois Peron National Park

-This is easily one of the most beautiful destinations in Australia, in fact, it features on the latest Tourism Australia advert, so that tells you a lot!
-You need a 4WD to explore the park as its all sandy roads, we had a regular hire car, so took a tour instead.
+This is easily one of the most beautiful destinations in Australia.
 The park is made up of stunning contrasting landscapes, with red sand, white beaches and turquoise water.
+You need a 4WD to explore the park as it is all sandy roads, we had a regular hire car, so took a tour instead.
 Our guide Garth was an expert wildlife spotter and managed to show us animals I hadn’t even known existed; thorny devils, tawny frogmouths and bobtail lizards.

 Shark Bay to Kalbarri – 374km / 3 hours 55 minutes